SDHD

 Tolerant to missense variation

-This gene has evidence for multiple mechanisms of pathogenicity (dominant-negative and loss-of-function).
-Both the Badonyi & Marsh prediction and the broader genomic evidence point to dominant-negative as the predominant mechanism.
+This gene has evidence for multiple mechanisms of pathogenicity (loss-of-function and dominant-negative).
+The Badonyi & Marsh model scores dominant-negative highest among its predictions, but genomic evidence (constraint, ClinVar variant spectrum, and literature) most strongly supports loss-of-function (haploinsufficiency).
 Different variants in this gene may act through different mechanisms — interpret in context of the specific variant.

 Note: In-silico variant effect predictors (SIFT, PolyPhen, REVEL, CADD) may underestimate pathogenicity of missense variants in genes with GOF or DN mechanisms.
 Consider functional evidence and clinical context.